dervaux/MusicXMLParser/Demo/README.md

 The demo includes a sample MusicXML file (`sample.musicxml`) with:
 - 5 measures of simple piano music
 - Various note types (whole, half, quarter notes)
-- A rest in the final measure
+- A rest in the final measure (excluded from beat counting)
 - Proper MusicXML 3.1 formatting
+- Perfect for testing both bar and beat counting functionality

 ## Requirements